Call for Presentation Proposals

 - What challenges will your session help others to overcome?

 - Could you co-present with a professional from another institution to give your session more depth?

-- Worksheet — Preview this worksheet and draft your presentation proposal submission prior to entering the information in the online form.
+- Proposal Guide — Use this guide to draft your presentation proposal submission prior to entering the information in the online form.
 Work in the online form cannot be saved along the way, and spelling/grammar checks are not available.

 Before You Decide to Submit a Proposal

 - Review Important Dates and Timelines — If you will be unable to meet these deadlines or do not have support from your institution or employer to present, please reconsider your decision to submit a proposal.

 - Speaker Agreement Due From Selected Speakers: Within One Week of Notification

 - Delivery of Presentation: April 19-21